 Where to Fish in Montana

 Bozeman is one of Montana’s best destinations for outdoor activities.
 The city has excellent cuisine, vibrant culture, and access to internationally renowned fly-fishing.
-Within a one-hour drive in the area, you will get to some of the finest trout fisheries in the western part of the country.
+Within a one-hour drive, you can get to some of the finest trout fisheries in the western part of the country.
 Explore the countless spring creeks, still-water fisheries, and unnamed streams, and you will not have a shortage of opportunities for discovery and exploration.
 Whether you are a seasoned or beginner angler, Bozeman has something for you.

 Camping and Fishing in Montana